keystonejs/keystone/.changeset/free-papers-show.md

 "@keystone-6/core": patch
 ---

-Fix lists with hideNavigation showing on the dashboard
+Fixes lists with hideNavigation showing on the dashboard